 The UCF Counseling Conference aims to support all counselors in the community of Central Florida through relevant and innovative professional development sessions with the goal of inspiring and empowering their work with clients and students.
 Presentations are delivered by a diverse set of practitioners, graduate students, and university faculty, which enables a range of topics and issues that address the current needs of counseling practitioners.

-- School Counseling
+School Counseling & Career Counseling

-About Dr. Moorhead
+About Dr. Singh

 UCF’s Counselor Education program is an approved provider of continuing education through NBCC and APT.